 These decoders have a built in Capacitor Discharge Unit (CDU) and are optimised for the operation of solenoid point motors requiring a high current pulse.
 Each decoder has 4 outputs for twin coil solenoids and each output is capable of operating two point motors as required for crossovers.
-Full design information including a description of the software can be found on the downloads page.

 This is a second generation kit supplied for 12V DC power but does include facilities for configuration without a computer using the SLiM model.

-Servo motor driver (CANMIO) Kit 98A
+Multi input/output module (CANMIO) Kit 98A

 This is second generation circuit board with hardware designed to be buildable for most combinations of input and output circuits up to 16 in total.
 In this kit the software is supplied to build it for operation of 8 servo motors and with the option to add 8 inputs.
-Alternative software can be loaded if the kit is built for other options.
+Alternative software, available to download, can be loaded if the kit is built for other options.
 The servo motors can be adjusted for end positions and operating speed.
 They are suitable for operation of points and semaphore signals.
 Note MERG can also supply a variety of mounting bracket suitable for using with the common SG90 type servos.
 This is a second generation kit supplied for 12V DC power and needs a computer for configuration.